Renters’ Rights Bill [HL]

 Overview

-The Renters' Rights Bill aims to improve the rights and safety of renters in England by enhancing access to information about rogue landlords, banning certain letting fees, mandating regular electrical safety checks, and preventing unsuitable landlords from obtaining licenses.
+The Renters' Rights Bill aims to enhance the rights and protections of renters in England.
+Key changes include increased access to a database of rogue landlords, a ban on certain letting fees, mandatory electrical safety checks, and preventing rogue landlords from obtaining HMO licenses.

 Description

-This bill makes several key changes to existing housing legislation:
+This bill makes several key changes to existing legislation:

-• Ban on Letting Fees: Letting agents will be prohibited from charging tenants fees beyond rent and deposits.
-The Secretary of State can define exceptions via regulations.
+- Ban on Letting Fees: Letting agents will be prohibited from charging tenants fees beyond the rent and deposit.
+The Secretary of State can specify exceptions and maximum allowable amounts for certain fees through regulations.

-• Mandatory Electrical Safety Checks: Landlords will be legally required to conduct electrical safety checks in rented properties at least every five years.
+- Mandatory Electrical Safety Checks: Landlords will be legally required to conduct electrical safety checks in rental properties at least every five years.
+This will require parliamentary approval of regulations setting out the specifics of these checks.

-• Preventing Rogue Landlords from Obtaining HMO Licenses: Landlords on the rogue landlord database will be prevented from obtaining a license for a House in Multiple Occupation (HMO).
+- Preventing Rogue Landlords from Obtaining HMO Licenses: The bill prevents landlords on the rogue landlord database from obtaining a license to operate a house in multiple occupation (HMO).

 Government Spending